Jiehua Chen

 columbia logo stanford logo tsinghua logo

 A native of China's Zhejiang province, Jiehua Chen received her B.Sc. degree in Mathematics and Physics from Tsinghua University.
 In 2008, she received the M.S. in Economics, as well as the PhD in Statistics at Stanford University, under the supervision of Professor Paul Switzer.
-She is currently a Postdoctoral Researcher and Assistant Professor in the Statistics Department of Columbia University.
+She is currently an Associate Research Scientist in the Agriculture and Food Security Center of Earth Institute at Columbia University.
+Physically, I am mostly based in Africa, where I am working on an exciting soil property prediction engine using statistics, machine learning, and parallel cloud computing.

 Research